Jessica Mendoza hired as Mets adviser but keeps ESPN job

 "I think perhaps a more interesting thing would be: Is the person who works for a team equally critical when called over of managerial moves, player performance, did they or did they not make this trade, they did or did not make this free agent signing?"
 Costas said.
 "Are the equally even-handed in their praise and criticism?
 That's probably more important than any proprietary information."

+Former Tigers star Kirk Gibson, a commentator for Fox Sports Detroit since 2015, was hired by the Tigers this offseason as a special assistant to the general manager and will remain in his broadcast role.

+"I have no problem with that stuff," Detroit manager Ron Gardenhire said.
+"They're not going to hold a gun to me and get information that they probably shouldn't have.
+They're just going to come and do their job, and that's easy enough."

-Former pitcher Al Leiter was hired a day earlier as a Mets baseball operations adviser and will continue in his role as a studio analyst for the MLB Network, according to the network.
-Leiter told the Yankees' YES network earlier in the offseason he was leaving his role there.
+Former pitcher Al Leiter was hired Monday earlier as a Mets baseball operations adviser and will continue in his role as a studio analyst for the MLB Network, according to the network.
+Leiter told the New York Yankees' YES network earlier in the offseason he was leaving his role there.

+"Over the past 10 years, a number of MLB Network on-air personalities have held advisory and guest instructor roles with various MLB clubs, including Hall of Famers Pedro Martinez (Red Sox) and Jim Thome (White Sox), as well as Ryan Dempster (Cubs)," MLB Network spokeswoman Lorraine Fisher said in an email.
+"We are transparent with our audience about these roles, and we have seen and will continue to expect all on-air staff to deliver objective analysis on all 30 clubs."

 ESPN also says Yankees pitcher CC Sabathia will contribute to the network this season as a studio analyst and make appearances on several of its shows.
 Sabathia has said this will be his final season as a player.